DVA-Project-Sp22/dva-project/README.md

 ### EDA

-In our EDA folder we have two different Jupyter Notebooks where two members of our teams worked on exploring the data and trying to find the best way to model it.
+In our EDA folder we have 5 different Jupyter Notebooks where three members of our teams worked on exploring the data and trying to find the best way to model it.
 Ultimately they decided on K-means.

+Three of the EDA notebooks go together and are different iterations of exploration:

+- skeleton-notebook-run.ipynb: Runs K-means clustering with different combinations of features, which leads to different posssible models.
+We found the model with the highest Silhouette Score and Calinski-Harabasz Index.
+- skeleton_notebook-run1.ipynb: Runs K-means clustering with only five features and computes the silhouette score and Calinski-Harabasz score
+- Skeleton_notebook-run2.ipynb: Runs K-means clustering with only three features, and computes the silhouette score and Calinski-Harabasz score

 ### Model Building